Connecting to a database

 As a result, the cluster appears in the server list in the navigation menu.

-To monitor the cluster status, use Yandex Monitoring instead of the Dashboard tab in pgAdmin 4 which might generate an error:
+To monitor the cluster status, use Yandex Monitoring rather than the Dashboard tab in pgAdmin 4, since the latter might generate an error:

 column "wait_event_type" does not exist LINE 10: wait_event_type || ': ' || wait_event AS wait_event, ^

-This error does not occur in other tabs in pgAdmin 4.
+This error does not occur in other pgAdmin 4 tabs.

 Before you connect from a Docker container

-To connect to a Managed Service for Greenplum® cluster from a Docker container, add the following lines to the Dockerfile:
+To connect to a Greenplum® cluster from a Docker container, add the following lines to the Dockerfile:

 RUN apt-get update && \